7 Best Health Benefits of Seafood - Nordic Catch

 23.0

-On average, the calorie-to-protein ratio of seafood is higher than that of other popular animal protein sources.
-When you factor in the difference between wild-caught and farm-raised seafood, especially compared to the chemicals many chickens, cows, and pigs are raised with, the decision about which to consume more often becomes even more evident.
+On average, seafood's calorie-to-protein ratio is higher than other popular animal protein sources.
+When you factor in theĀ difference between wild-caught and farm-raised seafood, especially compared to the chemicals many chickens, cows, and pigs are raised with, deciding which to consume more often becomes more manageable.

 Potential Risks and Considerations of Eating Seafood

 Overfishing and unsustainable practices can harm ocean ecosystems.
-When buying seafood, look for third-party certifications like the Marine Stewardship Council (MSC) to ensure you make environmentally friendly choices.
+WhenĀ buying seafood, look for third-party certifications like the Marine Stewardship Council (MSC) to ensure you make environmentally friendly choices.

 Lastly, ensure proper handling and cooking of seafood to avoid foodborne illnesses.
 Raw or undercooked seafood can carry harmful pathogens, so proper storage and cooking techniques are necessary.
-If you’re new to cooking seafood, check out our guide on safely thawing seafood for optimal taste.
+If you're new to cooking seafood, check out our guide onĀ safely thawing seafood for optimal taste.Ā

-Weekly Recommendations: Eat seafood at least twice a week.
-Include a variety of healthy fish and shellfish to get a broad range of nutrients.
+• Plan to eat seafood weekly: Eat seafood at least twice a week.
+Include a variety ofĀ healthy fish and shellfish to get a broad range of nutrients.

-Cooking Methods: Bake, grill, or steam seafood instead of frying to retain health benefits and minimize added fats.
+• Try other cooking methods: Bake, grill, or steam seafood instead of frying it to retain health benefits and minimize added fats.

-Meal Ideas: Add seafood to salads, pasta, or stir-fries for a nutritious boost.
-For convenience, use canned fish like tuna or sardines in sandwiches or wraps.
+• Get creative: Add seafood to your salads, pasta, or stir-fries for a nutritious boost.
+While fresh seafood is best, you can use canned fish like tuna or sardines in a pinch in sandwiches or wraps.

-Healthy Pairings: For balanced meals, pair seafood with vegetables and whole grains.
-For instance, serve grilled salmon with quinoa and steamed broccoli.
+• Choose healthy sides: Pair seafood with vegetables and whole grains for balanced meals.
+For instance, you can serve grilled salmon with quinoa and steamed broccoli.

 Frequently Asked Questions